GSAero/UEProjectPackager/README.md

 ## Limitations

-* tested only on Windows;
+* tested only on Windows, but must work on other platforms;
-* when packaging for macOS/iOS you need to select the certificate/provision you need in Project Setting;
+* when packaging for macOS/iOS you need to select the necessary/correct certificate and provision file in Project Setting;

 ## Project build settings by default

-* Full rebuild, option "-clean";
+* Full rebuild — option "-clean";
-* Creating compressed coocked packages, option "-compressed";
+* Creating compressed coocked packages — option "-compressed";
-* Does not cook editor content, option "-SkipCookingEditorContent";
+* Does not cook editor content — option "-SkipCookingEditorContent";
-* Used pack files, option "-pak";
+* Used pack files — option "-pak";
-* Packaging without crash reporter, if you need include crash reporter in game, add option "-CrashReporter" in line 73 after option "-build" in "Scripts/GameBuild_withParam.bat" file;
+* Packaging without crash reporter.
+If you need include crash reporter in game, add option "-CrashReporter" in line 73 after option "-build" in "Scripts/GameBuild_withParam.bat" file;
-* Packaging without debug files, if you need include debug files in game, remove option "-nodebuginfo" from line 73 in "Scripts/GameBuild_withParam.bat" file;
+* Packaging without debug files.
+If you need include debug files in game, remove option "-nodebuginfo" from line 73 in "Scripts/GameBuild_withParam.bat" file;

 Other options, see https://docs.unrealengine.com/en-US/Engine/Deployment/BuildOperations/index.html
-* -cook (This stage cooks content by executing the Editor in a special mode);
+* -cook (this stage cooks content by executing the Editor in a special mode);
-* -stage (This stage copies the executables and content to a staging area; a standalone directory outside of the development directory);
+* -stage (this stage copies the executables and content to a staging area; a standalone directory outside of the development directory);
-* -package (This stage packages the project into a platform's native distribution format);
+* -package (this stage packages the project into a platform's native distribution format);
-* -build (This stage compiles the executeables for the selected platform);
+* -build (this stage compiles the executeables for the selected platform);

-All options in "[EngineFolder]/Source/Programs/AutomationTool/AutomationUtils/ProjectParams.cs" (for UE 4.24 start from line 1103).
+For information on all options, see the "[EngineFolder]/Source/Programs/AutomationTool/AutomationUtils/ProjectParams.cs" (for UE 4.24 start from line 1103).

 ## Installation